Virtua Fighter: Other media

 A 35 episodes-long anime television series Virtua Fighter was produced by Tōkyō Movie Shinsha, originally airing on TV Tokyo between 1995 and 1996.
 In 1995, Shogakukan began publishing a Virtua Fighter 2 manga, with creative oversight from Sega AM2 to ensure the characters were portrayed consistently with their original vision.
 The games' manga adaptation was written by Kyōichi Nanatsuki and illustrated by Yoshihide Fujiwara starting in 1997.
 In Japan, Virtua Fighter CG Portrait Series, wherein each character in the series had their own Saturn CD showcasing various poses of the fighter, was released around the same time as well.
 People who collected all the discs could send in their proof of purchases to get a special Portrait CD of Dural.
 In 2014, Sega formed the production company Stories International for film and TV projects based on their games with Virtua Fighter as an animated project.

 The first Virtua Fighter merchandise was a set of dolls of the first Virtua Fighter cast which Sega produced for their UFO Catchers (a model of claw crane).
 These proved so popular that supplies ran out almost immediately, so Sega made additional batches and began producing other Virtua Fighter merchandise to put in the UFO Catchers.
 When these also proved successful, Sega realized that Virtua Fighter merchandise had mainstream potential, and began licensing the property to merchandise producers such as Bandai.

-Sega has also released soundtrack CDs for the games, and even an album of original theme music for the characters called Dancing Shadows.
+Sega has also released soundtrack CDs for the games, and an album of original theme music for the characters called Dancing Shadows.